MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-security-governance-and-compliance.md

 ## Networking

-The enterprise-scale analytics and AI prescribed view is to use Azure Private Endpoints for all PaaS services and not use public IPs for all infrastructure as a service (IaaS) services.
-See [Enterprise-Scale Analytics and AI Networking](eslz-network-topology-and-connectivity.md) for more information.
+The enterprise-scale for analytics and AI prescribed view is to use Azure Private Endpoints for all PaaS services and not use public IPs for all infrastructure as a service (IaaS) services.
+See [Enterprise-Scale for analytics and AI networking](eslz-network-topology-and-connectivity.md) for more information.

 ## Compliance and governance design recommendations